-For those who want to stay in Thailand for longer periods and for purposes other than tourism, there are a multitude of non-immigrant visa options on offer.
-These cover a wide variety of situations including everything from foreigners coming to Thailand to do voluntary work or study to people looking to take up a job offer or invest in the country.
+For those who want to stay in Thailand for longer periods and for purposes other than tourism, there are a multitude of non-immigrant visa options on offer, including for volunteers, students, investors or those looking to work in the country.

 Expats are advised to consult their local Thai embassy for the latest requirements for specific visa types.